Houston Roughnecks QB PJ Walker signs with the Carolina Panthers

 — XFL on FOX (@XFLonFOX) March 23, 2020

-Walker was the only quarterback to lead his team to an undefeated record of 5-0, and he was leading the league in passing yards and touchdowns.
+Walker was the only quarterback to lead his team to an undefeated record of 5-0, and he was leading the league in passing yards and touchdowns when the season came to a halt.

 His impressive numbers drew interest from a couple of NFL teams, including the Denver Broncos and Seattle Seahawks.